rxn4chemistry/rxnaamapper/README.md

 Checkpoints will be stored in the `/tmp/mlm-trainer-log` for later usage in identification of active sites.

-Those can be turned into an HuggingFace model by simply running:
+These checkpoints can be converted into a HuggingFace model with:

 ```console
 checkpoint-to-hf-model /path/to/model.ckpt /tmp/rxnaamapper-pretrained-model ./examples/vocabulary_token_75K_min_600_max_750_500K.txt ./examples/sample-config.json ./examples/token_75K_min_600_max_750_500K.json